 Mitral Valve Repair

 Heart valves open and close to move blood through the heart.
-Your mitral valve is a small flap that allows blood flow from the heart’s top left chamber to bottom left chamber.
-If your mitral valve hardens or loosens, your blood flow can be interrupted or move the wrong direction, causing serious harm.
+Your mitral valve is a small flap that allows blood to flow from the heart’s top left chamber to the bottom left chamber.
+If your mitral valve hardens or loosens, your blood flow can be interrupted or move in the wrong direction, causing serious harm.
 During mitral valve repair, surgeons fix the damaged valve either with minimally invasive surgery or open-heart surgery.
 Mitral valve replacement can be performed if the valve is too damaged to repair.

 When Do You Need Mitral Valve Repair?

 You may consider mitral valve repair if you have:

 - Infection in the valve - Bacteria can enter the bloodstream and settle into a heart valve.

 - Mitral regurgitation - When the mitral valve does not close entirely, blood can leak into the left atrium.

 - Mitral stenosis - When a mitral valve does not fully open, blood flow can be restricted.

 - Severe mitral valve prolapse - When the two valve flaps do not close evenly, a tiny amount of blood can leak backward.
 People with severe mitral valve prolapse may not find relief from medicine and eventually need surgery.